 The females are the potential queens of new colonies of ants.
-They can be identified as ants rather than termites by their elbowed antennae, a divided thorax, large head, and abdomen.
+They can be identified as ants rather than common termites by their elbowed antennae, a divided thorax, large head, and abdomen.
 The wings are also transparent with clearly visible veins.

-The newly created ants remain within the nest until the proper time for mating occurs, which can be a couple of times a year.
-This is usually after a heavy three to five day rain.
+The newly created ants remain in the nest until the proper time for mating occurs, which can be a couple of times a year, usually after a heavy three- to five-day rain on a sunny, low-wind day.
+You'll most likely see this mating event in late spring or early summer when these ideal conditions are most common.
 The swarming behavior triggers are often synchronized so that other colonies in the area emerge together.
 This means large numbers of flying ants can appear suddenly and disappear just as suddenly.

 Flying ants swarm together as a way to protect themselves from predators.
 The mating behavior commonly takes place all in one day, at which time the males all die.
 The females disperse and look for new areas to establish their own colonies.